sebiisgarb/FinAi-NEXXT-Hackathon-2025/README.md

 ---

 ## 🧮 How It Works

-1. **Data Analysis** – ML-ul analizează istoricul tranzacțiilor pentru a estima profilul de risc.
+1. **Data Analysis** – The ML models analyze transaction history to estimate the user’s risk profile.
-2. **Agentic Reasoning** – Agenții AI interpretează cererea utilizatorului și accesează datele din baza de date.
+2. **Agentic Reasoning** – AI agents interpret the user’s request and fetch the relevant data from the database.
-3. **Personalized Response** – Chatbotul oferă recomandări și vizualizări financiare în timp real.
+3. **Personalized Response** – The chatbot provides recommendations and financial visualizations in real time.

 ---

 ## 🌍 Impact & Feasibility

 **Real-World Impact**
-- Ajută clienții să investească mai inteligent.
+- Helps clients invest smarter and with more confidence.
-- Crește încrederea și implicarea în relația client–bancă.
+- Strengthens trust and engagement in the client–bank relationship.

 **Business Feasibility**
-- Cost redus de integrare.
+- Low integration cost.
-- Scalabilitate ridicată.
+- High scalability.
-- ROI rapid prin cross-selling și engagement crescut.
+- Fast ROI through cross-selling and increased engagement.

 ---

 ## 🧭 Future Implementations

-- 🔒 Integrare cu conturi bancare reale (Open Banking API).
+- 🔒 Secure integration with real bank accounts (Open Banking APIs).
-- 📈 Recomandări predictive bazate pe modele ML avansate.
+- 📈 Predictive recommendations powered by advanced ML models.
-- 🧍‍♂️ Profilare psihologică a riscului.
+- 🧍‍♂️ Psychological risk profiling at user level.

 ---